paulinamoskwa/ml-papers/additional/2312-mamba.md

 ---

 _(*) Why the hardware-aware adaptation?
-While $A$ is still a parameter, everything else $(B, C, \Delta)$ is computed from the input.
+While_ $A$ _is still a parameter, everything else_ $(B, C, \Delta)$ _is computed from the input.
 In doing so, everything gains a dimension.
-To make it efficient inside the GPU, the paper proposes some flashattention-alike tricks to make it still fast._
+To make it efficient inside the GPU, the paper proposes some FlashAttention-alike tricks to make it still fast._

 ----